Follow Us

 In 1996 a study found 34 % of Picher, Oklahoma’s children had lead poisoning leading to evacuation of the town and an eminent domain declaration by the EPA.
 Picher was a major national center for zinc and lead mining, but years of unregulated mining left the town’s infrastructure failing, contaminated, and put the health of its citizens at serious risk of illness.
 As of 2011 only 6 homes and 1 business remain of those who refuse to leave including the owner of Old Miner’s Pharmacy.
 The rest of the town has been set to be demolished.

-There are no examples of eminent domain for Wisconsin Superfund sites or the removal zip codes, but there are areas of serious toxic waste and pollution that threatens the water, soil, and air of those that live near them.
 The sites photographed on this web site range from large-scale metal plating facilities to family owned dry cleaners.
 A common thread is present throughout these locations of a tragic division of human interaction with the environment that needs to be documented.
 It is an element of ignorance, hubris and unconscious blindness that has led these sites to become polluted, but the actions leading up to their declaration of Superfund site are not inaccessible and it is our responsibility as stewards of the land to ensure the education and documentation of such tragedies to prevent the same mistake happening again.

 We look to nature to validate our own reality and to ground our existence, aesthetics and consciousness.
 It is our adverse interaction with the terrestrial and far to often our pollution of the environment that falsely authenticates the economics of society, but it is these interactions that we must identify, prevent, and educate ourselves from as not just harmful to the land or imitate communities, but all people and global communities.